MorenoLaQuatra/SumTO_financial_summarization/README.md

 - In `summarize.py`: `DATA_DIR` and `TEST_DIR` should be set according to your environment configuration
 - In `summarize.py`: `YourSystemID` should be set according to your output folder (it will contain the summarized documents at the end of the summarization process)

+## Pre-trained Financial model

+Available at https://huggingface.co/morenolq/SumTO_FNS2020 or direclty on pytorch using the tag `morenolq/SumTO_FNS2020`

 ## Citation (Coming Soon)

+La Quatra, M., Cagliero L., *End-to-end Training For Financial Report Summarization*

+The paper will be available soon.